voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### Support for ACH Payments

+ACH payments have been recently added to our billing portal, however, the various Voicegain applications still need to be modified to fully support ACH.
+Please do not choose yet ACH as a payment method until we notify that it is fully supported and ready to be used.

 ### December 16, 2021

 Minor release 1.47.0 is scheduled for 12/16/2021 between 6:00pm and 10pm CST